kimdo7/isQED/README.md

 	* `cd frontend`
 	* `ng serve --aot`

-2. When it's runing, type in the url:
+2. When it's running, type in the url:
 	* `http://localhost:4200/`

 # Pushing Code into the Master Branch